SirWaithaka/simple-mpesa/ReadMe.md

 ## Installation

-To begin with the application uses postgres as the backend database.
+To begin with, the application uses postgres as the backend database.

 ### Database Installation